stg-tud/MUBench/README.md

 ## Contribute

-To contribute to MUBench, simply use our meta-data template below to describe the API misuse you discovered and [create a new file in the `data` folder](https://github.com/stg-tud/MUBench/new/master/data).
+To contribute to MUBench, simply use our meta-data template below to describe the API misuse you discovered and [create a new file in the `data` folder](https://github.com/stg-tud/MUBench/new/master/data) named `<project>.<issue>.yml`, where <project> must be unique for the repository.
 You can also create a file locally and submit it via GitHub's drag&drop feature or fork this repository and send a pull request after you committed new misuses.

 To make it even easier, you can also simply [fill our online survey](http://goo.gl/forms/3hua7LOFVJ) to submit your finding.